RolandPheasant/TailBlazer/Documents/Fast Scrolling.md

 # Tail Blazer is fast

 For Tail Blazer to be taken seriously, widely used and relied upon it has to be fast.
-This is why for several days my priority has been to find a way to significantly speed up the time it takes to load lines from a file.
+This is why for several days my priority has been to significantly speed up the time it takes to load lines from a file.
 Slow performance was apparent with large files when either the file was being written to rapidly or a user was scrolling.
 This is no trivial problem.
-In fact it is this performance difficulty which prevented me from creating Tail Blazer years ago which is wht I only started on this project when I had mentally solved these problems.
+In fact it is this performance difficulty which prevented me from creating Tail Blazer years ago which is why I only started on this project when I had mentally solved these problems.

 I have managed to achieve what I believe to be impressive performance by indexing the files and virtualising the viewable area of the screen.